Grades

 Climber starting a dynamic climb

-Climbing grades are inherently subjective to each individuals’ experience so will be different from one person to the next.
-While grades are intended to provide some expectation of the challenge ahead they will not be reflective of the difficulty everyone experiences on each climb.
+Climbing grades are inherently subjective—each person’s experience will be different from the next.
+While grades are intended to provide some expectation of the challenge ahead, they will not be reflective of the difficulty everyone experiences on each climb.

 Grade Labels